Suggestions for Current and Prospective Graduate Students

 resume suggestions.

-- If English is not your native language, then you must take an oral TA
+- If English is not your native language, then you would usually need to pass

 comprehension.

-To schedule an appointment to take the next oral TA examination, then
+(At UT Austin, to schedule an appointment to take the next oral TA

 If you have already been a TA, then you will still need to apply for